-Soils and special landforms are considered to be a Subject of Note in this Environmental Impact Statement (EIS) and any potential effects of Phase 2 activities on these components of terrestrial environment will be discussed as linkages to other Valued Ecosystem Component (VECs).
-For example, the potential for Phase 2 activities to affect soil quality will be considered within the VECs Vegetation (Volume 4, Section 8) and Human Health and Ecological Risk Assessment (Volume 6, Section 5).
+Soils and special landforms are considered to be a Subject of Note in this Environmental Impact Statement (EIS) and any potential effects of the Hope Bay Project (the Project) and the Madrid-Boston Project (Phase 2) activities on these components of terrestrial environment will be discussed as linkages to other Valued Ecosystem Component (VECs).
+For example, the potential for Phase 2 activities to affect soil quality will be considered within the VECs Vegetation and Special Landscape Features (Volume 4, Section 8) and Human Health and Environmental Risk Assessment (Volume 6, Section 5).